Monday, December 29, 2025

 The “70 Weeks of Daniel” (Daniel 9:24-27) is a prophetic timetable concerning the restoration of Israel as a people and nation in relation to the first and second comings of Christ.

-The Messiah being “cut off” is understood as His execution.
+The Messiah being “cut off” is understood as His execution the crucifixion of Christ.
 Included in the time at the end of the 483 years is the destruction of Jerusalem in AD70 by the Romans: “the people of the prince who is to come Shall destroy the city and the sanctuary.
 The end of it shall be with a flood, And till the end of the war desolations are determined.”
 Daniel 9:26 This was by the Romans under the command of Titus, whose Triumphal Arch commemorates this event.
 It stands in Rome today just to the south-east of the Roman Forum.

-The final Week, being the 70th Week," is understood by many as not yet fulfilled.
-Between the 69th and 70th Weeks is an unspecified period of time: there is a gap of time of unknown length.
+The final Week, being the 70th Week, is understood by many as not yet fulfilled.
+Between the 69th and 70th Weeks is an unspecified period of time, being a gap of time of unknown length.
 That gap is mostly the time during which the people of God for His purposes is the Gentile-Jew Assembly, commonly identified as the "Church."
-Prior to this unique people of God, Israel was the people of God for His purposes.
+Prior to this unique people of God, Israel were the people of God for His purposes.

 Then he shall confirm a covenant with many for one week;